alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### Indexes

-- **Local Secondary Index (LSI)**: Same partition key as table but different sort key
+- **Local Secondary Index (LSI)**: Same partition key as table but different sort key.
+Consume capacity units from the base table since they share the same partition key.
 - **Global Secondary Index (GSI)**: Different partition key and optional sort key.
 Contains a set of attributes from the base table, but organized by a different primary key than the table.
+Need provision read and write capacity units.
 - **Sparse Indexes**: Only contain items that have the indexed attribute

 ### <a name="dynamodb-code-examples"></a>Code Examples